KBVE/bugwars/unity/bugwars/Assets/BugWars/Prefabs/Character/Adventurers/QUICK_REFERENCE.md

 - Sets Avatar Definition to "Create From This Model"
 - Auto-reimports FBX files
 - After running, sync again to assign Avatars

+### KBVE > Characters > Apply Pixel Shader to Materials
+**Standalone command to apply pixel shader**
+- Applies PixelArtCharacter shader to all character materials
+- Sets default pixelation parameters
+- Useful if you want to re-apply shader settings or if shader was updated
+- Note: This is automatically done during "Sync Adventurers"

 ### KBVE > Characters > Setup Test Character
 Creates a Knight character in the scene at (0, 0, 0) for testing.